BatsResearch/menghini-neurips23-code/README.md

-# Enhancing CLIP with CLIP: Pseudolabeling for Limited-Labeled Prompt Tuning
+# Enhancing CLIP with CLIP: Exploring Pseudolabeling for Limited-Labeled Prompt Tuning

 This repository contains the code to reproduce the experiments from the paper ["Enhancing CLIP with CLIP: Pseudolabeling for Limiter-Labeled Prompt Tuning"](ADD LINK).
 The paper explores the effect of leveraging pseudolabels to adapt vision-language models such as CLIP to downstream tasks in a unified way across prompt modalities, learning paradigms, and training strategies.